-Functions for Positive Least Squares (PSL) fitting of (re)SPECIATE profiles
+Functions for Positive Least Squares (PSL) fitting of respeciate profiles

-rsp_pls_profile builds PSL models for supplied profile(s) using the nls function, the 'port' algorithm and a lower limit of zero for all model outputs to enforce the positive fits.
-The modeled profiles are typically from an external source, e.g. a measurement campaign, and are fit as a linear additive series of reference profiles, here typically from (re)SPECIATE, to provide a measure of source apportionment based on the assumption that the profiles in the reference set are representative of the mix that make up the modeled sample.
-The pls_ functions work with rsp_pls_profile outputs, and are intended to be used when refining and analyzing these PLS models.
+rsp_pls_x builds PSL models for supplied profile(s) using the nls function, the 'port' algorithm and a lower limit of zero for all model outputs to enforce the positive fits.
+The modeled profiles are typically from an external source, e.g. a measurement campaign, and are fit as a linear additive series of reference profiles, here typically from respeciate, to provide a measure of source apportionment based on the assumption that the profiles in the reference set are representative of the mix that make up the modeled sample.
+The pls_ functions work with rsp_pls_x outputs, and are intended to be used when refining and analyzing these PLS models.
 See also pls_plots for PLS model plots.

-rsp_pls_profile(rsp, ref, power = 1, ...)
+rsp_pls_x(x, m, power = 1, ...)

 pls_report(pls)